Labels Should Include All of the Following Except: A Deep Dive into Product Labeling Requirements

 What Information Should Be on a Product Label?

 The specifics of labeling requirements vary depending on the product type, the country of sale, and the applicable regulations.
-However, several pieces of information are universally considered essential:
+That said, several pieces of information are universally considered essential:

 -